ukb-dt/ludwig/index.md

 > The ground note is survival.

 # B
 Short answer: it’s the off-diagonal term that tells you whether “more power online” tends to move “more value realized.”
-In symbols, for a time series \((E_t)\) (energy/power capacity actually available and used) and \((V_t)\) (value realized—e.g., revenue, cash gross profit, contracted ARR, or market-value delta), the covariance is
+In symbols, for a time series $(E_t)$ (energy/power capacity actually available and used) and $(V_t)$ (value realized—e.g., revenue, cash gross profit, contracted ARR, or market-value delta), the covariance is

 $$
 \operatorname{Cov}(E,V)=\mathbb{E}\!\left[(E_t-\bar E)(V_t-\bar V)\right].